 - other great services available to you through Human Resources;

-- how to get your University identification TigerCard and permit to park in one of the University’s no–fee parking lots; and
+- how to get your University identification, the TigerCard, and permit to park in one of the University’s no-fee parking lots; and

 - critical University policies and procedures, including vacation, use of technology resources and standards of conduct.

-During the new hire orientation, an HR staff member will collect your forms that are in the New Hire Binder
+During the new hire orientation, an HR staff member will collect your forms that are in the new hire packet.

 When You First Go to Your Department